 Lastly, challenge yourself to find all the pineapples hidden in the house - there's at least one in every room!

-Please note this property requires payment of a £500 security deposit.
+This property requires payment of a £500 security deposit.

 West Acre is set in the village of Wistow, a charming little village less than 30 minutes from Central York.
 It's set within the heart of the village yet the house has a unique private position looking out over the local countryside.
 You have the best of both worlds here, the delightful small village atmosphere of old Yorkshire twinned with the vibrant city of York.
 Within the village there's a pub which serves good home cooked pub grub and a sweet little fish and chip shop perfect for those take-away nights in.